Isaaker/archerysimulator/docs/documentation/security.md

 ### Adresses

+!!! warning
-**This information is not avaible because security reasons.**
+    This information is not avaible because security reasons.

 ### Domains

 The domains and URLs listed below belong to the official Archery Ghost Simulator services, any URL or domain not listed below may not be linked to the service and may pose a security risk to the user.
+Also, all Archery Ghost Simulator Platforms, APIs and Related Services have an SSL certificate and use HTTPS and other secure protocols.

+!!! danger
-Also, all Archery Ghost Simulator Platforms, APIs and Related Services have an SSL certificate and use HTTPS and other secure protocols, if any of the pages you have accessed are not secure, it may be a hoax, please [IMMEDIATELY NOTIFY US](mailto:isaaker@piscinadeentroia.es)(This email is for security notifications only the platform has another one).
+    If any of the pages you have accessed are not secure, it may be a hoax, please [IMMEDIATELY NOTIFY US](mailto:isaaker@piscinadeentroia.es)(This email is for security notifications only the platform has another one).

 |Domain or URL|Service|
 |---|---|